 This essay, by the Yiddish author Chava Rosenfarb, appeared in Yiddish in 1991 in Di goldene keyt.
-This is the first publication of the English version—which was translated by Rosenfarb, who died last year. “[T]ime is beginning to run out,” she explains below.
+This is the first publication of the English version—which was translated by Rosenfarb, who died in 2011. “[T]ime is beginning to run out,” she explains below.
 “With whatever means I have at my memory’s disposal, I shall tell the story of my friend.”

 Simkha-Bunim Shayevitch’s name is known only to a very few people.
 He would have joined the mass of nameless ghetto Jews who perished without a trace had it not been for the fact that during his time in the ghetto Shayevitch found himself in extremely difficult circumstances.
 In the Lodz ghetto—that kafkaesque kingdom of King Chaim the First, as Chaim Rumkowski, the Eldest of the Jews, was called by the ghetto population—protectionism was a way of life, and, in a sense, a way of death.
 To have a good “back” in the ghetto meant to have an easier job, and thus to conserve precious energy.
 It meant getting an additional something on top of the deplorably meager food ration.
 It meant being removed from the lists of those assigned for deportation, and thus prolonging one’s life, at least until the next round-up.